mglush/ready-trader-go-2023/README.md

 ## Results
 Vasyl and I ended up making it to the 5th round out of 9, earning us a top 128/1050 spot in the tournament.
 Results by round are as follows:
-  1) 2/4
+  Round1: 2/4
 ![Round 1 results](https://github.com/mglush/ready-trader-go-2023/blob/main/py/analysis/result_plots/match_round1.png)
-  2) 1/6
+  Round2: 1/6
 ![Round 2 results](https://github.com/mglush/ready-trader-go-2023/blob/main/py/analysis/result_plots/match_round2.png)
-  3) 3/8
+  Round3: 3/8
 ![Round 3 results](https://github.com/mglush/ready-trader-go-2023/blob/main/py/analysis/result_plots/match_round3.png)
-  4) 4/8
+  Round4: 4/8
 ![Round 4 results](https://github.com/mglush/ready-trader-go-2023/blob/main/py/analysis/result_plots/match_round4.png)
-  5) 8/8
+  Round5: 8/8
 ![Round 5 results](https://github.com/mglush/ready-trader-go-2023/blob/main/py/analysis/result_plots/match_round5.png)

 Running the autotrader on the same chart in the open market, (no other autotraders), here's the results we get:
 ![Tournament 2 Open Market](https://github.com/mglush/ready-trader-go-2023/blob/main/py/analysis/result_plots/result_open_market.png)

 More details about P/L can be found in the [tournaments](https://github.com/mglush/ready-trader-go-2023/tree/main/py/tournaments) folder.
 It contains our results from the test round, as well as tournament 2.
-Analysis regarding how other bots compared to others can be found in the [analysis](https://github.com/mglush/ready-trader-go-2023/tree/main/py/analysis) folder; specifically, in model_analysis.ipynb.
+Analysis regarding how other bots compared to ours can be found in the [analysis](https://github.com/mglush/ready-trader-go-2023/tree/main/py/analysis) folder; specifically, in model_analysis.ipynb.

 ## Faults of the Plan
   1) From the beginning, we tried to implement a strategy that involved placing multiple bid-ask spreads at different prices, and keeping track of each order with the help of a dictionary (or unordered map).
 The problem: it was incredibly slow to iterate though the orders map to cancel orders that were no longer "optimal".
 The solution: implementing a strategy that used only a single bid-ask spread at a time, due to the limited time we had.